 Visually Inspect Beds and Upholstered Furniture

 Examine the areas that we’ve already talked about: along the seams of your mattress, beneath fitted sheets, and anywhere with tight threads, like around piping.
-Be careful not to move things too much because you don’t want to spread the infestation if you can avoid it.
+Be careful not to move things too much.
+This can cause the infestation to spread.

 Also keep in mind that visually inspecting your furniture is the method least likely to produce a live sample.